tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 #### Object-Oriented Programming

-[Object-oriented programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm is a programming paradigm based on the concept of **objects**, which can contain data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as **methods**).
+[Object-oriented programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming){: target="_blank" rel="noopener noreferrer"} paradigm is a programming paradigm based on the concept of **objects**, which can contain data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as **methods**).
 Objects are instances of classes, which are blueprints or templates for creating objects.
 The key principles of object-oriented programming include Encapsulation, Inheritance, Polymorphism, Abstraction.

 - "Focuses on organizing code into objects that encapsulate data and behavior".